You need to activate javascript for this site.

 Entry requirements N/A

-Learning outcomes Encouraging interdisciplinary research;
+Learning outcomes Fostering interdisciplinary research;

 Preparation for development problems: resolution and alternatives;

-Research and planning skills;
+Research and planning capacity;

-Ability to integrate diverse knowledge and different media into common interactive models;
+Capacity to integrate diverse knowledge and different media into common interactive models;

-Critical sense and quality in the development of work;
+Critical thinking and quality in work development;

-Aptitude for group work and professional activity;
+Aptitude for group work and in a professional setting;

 Main Bibliography Bestley, R. Noble, I. Visual Research, London, Fairchild Books, 2016